kbarber/puppetlabs-bind/README.markdown

     }

 *Note:* You can't mix and match views and normal zones.
 If you choose to use views, then make sure you always create zones using the bind::view::zone resource only.

+To specify specific options to BIND when first configuring it, you can use the options parameter:

+    node "dns1" {
+      class { "bind":
+        options => {
+          'allow-query' => ['192.168.1.2'],
+          'statistics-interval => 60,
+        }
+      }
+    }

+This populates your global configuration.